lspestrip/striptease/docs/unittests.rst

 ----------------------

-Single-component tests, also known as «DC tests», are represented by an instance of the class :class:`UnitTestDC`.
-The class provides the data measured while exercising each of the components in the ``components`` field, which is an instance of the class :class:`UnitTestDCCurves`.
+Single-component tests, also known as «DC tests», are represented by an instance of the class :class:`.UnitTestDC`.
+The class provides the data measured while exercising each of the components in the ``components`` field, which is an instance of the class :class:`.UnitTestDCCurves`.
 You can think of both classes as wrappers to ``dict`` types.

 Here is an example, using test `#354